 I loved Frankie.
 To this day, his spirit is still with me.

 God bless you, Frankie.”

 We feel your pain, Koko.
-What a terribly sad way for Frankie to go out.
+What a tragically sad ending for Frankie!

 - George Steele on Becoming The Animal and His ‘Fetish’ for Turnbuckles